cobratbq/otrr/README.md

   - ☑ Assemble fragments of incoming message.
   - ☑ Fragment outgoing messages.
 - ☐ Heartbeat-messages: keep session alive and ensure regular key rotation.
-- ☐ Store plaintext message for transmission under right circumstances (i.e. `REQUIRE_ENCRYPTION` policy, in-progress AKE, etc.)
+- ✕ Store plaintext message for transmission under right circumstances (i.e. `REQUIRE_ENCRYPTION` policy, in-progress AKE, etc.)
-  _This is somewhat controversial due to risk of sending queued messages to wrong established session._
+  _This is removed from otr4j and will not be implemented here.
+See "known issues" below for details._
 - ☐ Expose the Extra Symmetric Key (TLV type `8` in OTR3, TLV type `7` in OTRv4)
 - ☑ Session expiration
   _Session expiration is provided only as a method-call.
 This is currently an action that the host (chat-application) must perform._